 - Dust or vacuum smoke alarms when you change the batteries.

 Watch for changes that may affect your driving.

 Getting older doesn’t make you a bad driver.
 But changes that come with aging can make it harder for you to drive safely.
 You may have trouble seeing at night or find it harder to react quickly to avoid an accident.

 Get tips on how to stay safe behind the wheel.

 Get support if you are a caregiver.

 A caregiver is someone who helps a family member, friend, or neighbor who is sick or has a disability.
-Caregiving can be stressful.
-If you are a caregiver, make time to also care for yourself.
+It's important to get support if you are a caregiver.

 Caregiving can be stressful – be sure to make time to care for yourself, too.